|Recruit's Loved Ones|

 The ratings that are open to strikers are:

+There is currently no written requirement that a non-rate who wishes to strike meet the "A" school ASVAB eligibility requirement for his/her chosen rate.
 For complete, up-to-date information about striking go to Article 3.C. of the Enlisted Accessions, Evaluations, and Advancements Manual (COMDTINST M1000.2).

 ALCOAST 591/10 announced that the BM, DC, MK, and SK striker programs have been reinstated indefinitely.
 However, the EM and YN striker programs have been terminated because most EPQs for those ratings can’t be completed outside of “A” school or the YN3 distance learning program.